blair-c/rivals.academy/content/library/glossary.md

 #### Walk Turn Time

-Universal number of 6 frames in the walk turn animation.
+> Each character has a universal 6 frame walk turn animation.

 ### Waveland